 Management depends on the whether there is active TB disease or only a positive skin test (in mother, infant, or both) indicating infection without disease.

 Women are evaluated for active TB.
 If active disease is excluded, INH use may be deferred until after the postpartum period because the hepatotoxicity of INH is increased in pregnancy and because the risk of contracting TB from a mother with a positive tuberculin test is greater for the neonate than for the fetus.
-However, if the woman has had recent contact with a person with contagious TB (in which case the benefit outweighs the risk), treatment is given for 9 mo, along with supplemental pyridoxine.
+However, if the woman has had recent contact with a person with contagious TB (in which case the benefit outweighs the risk), treatment is given for 9 months, along with supplemental pyridoxine.
 Treatment for a pregnant woman exposed to contagious TB should be deferred until the 1st trimester is complete.

 INH, ethambutol, and rifampin use in recommended doses during pregnancy has not been shown to be teratogenic to the human fetus.
-The recommended initial treatment regimen in the US includes INH 300 mg po, ethambutol 15 to 25 mg/kg (maximum 2.5 g) po, and rifampin 600 mg po.
-All pregnant and breastfeeding women receiving INH should also receive pyridoxine 25 to 30 mg po.
+The recommended initial oral treatment regimen in the US includes INH 300 mg, ethambutol 15 to 25 mg/kg (maximum 2.5 g), and rifampin 600 mg.
+All pregnant and breastfeeding women receiving INH should also receive pyridoxine 25 to 30 mg orally.
 All these drugs can be given once daily.
-The recommended duration of therapy is at least 9 mo; if the organism is drug-resistant, an infectious disease consultation is recommended, and therapy may need to be extended to 18 months.
+The recommended duration of therapy is at least 9 months; if the organism is drug-resistant, an infectious disease consultation is recommended, and therapy may need to be extended to 18 months.

 Patients with active TB should be reported to the local health department.
 Mothers with active TB should be tested for HIV.

-The neonate is evaluated for congenital TB as above and is usually is separated from the mother only until effective treatment of both mother and neonate is under way.
-If congenital TB is excluded and once the neonate is receiving INH, separation is not necessary unless the mother (or a household contact) has possible multidrug-resistant organisms or poorly adheres to treatment (including not wearing a mask if TB is active) and directly observed therapy is not possible.
+The neonate is evaluated for congenital TB as above and is usually separated from the mother only until effective treatment of both mother and neonate is under way.
+If congenital TB is excluded and once the neonate is receiving INH, separation is no longer necessary unless the mother (or a household contact) has possible multidrug-resistant organisms or poorly adheres to treatment (including not wearing a mask if TB is active) and directly observed therapy is not possible.
 Family contacts should be investigated for undiagnosed TB before the infant goes home.

-Skin testing should be done at age 3 or 4 mo.
+Skin testing should be done at age 3 or 4 months.
 If the neonate is tuberculin-negative and the initial infectious contact has adhered to treatment and has a positive response, INH is stopped.
-If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 mo.
+If the skin test is positive, chest x-ray and cultures for acid-fast bacilli are done as described previously and, if active disease is excluded, treatment with INH is continued for a total of 9 months.
 If cultures become positive for TB at any time, the neonate should be treated for active TB disease.

 Directly observed therapy is used whenever possible to improve adherence and the success of therapy.
 Many anti-TB drugs are not available in pediatric dosages.
 When possible, experienced personnel should give these drugs to children.

-TB may be acquired transplacentally, through aspiration of infected amniotic fluid, or by respiratory transmission after birth.
+Tuberculosis (TB) may be acquired transplacentally, through aspiration of infected amniotic fluid, or by respiratory transmission after birth.

 Add other drugs (eg, rifampin, ethambutol, pyrazinamide, ethionamide, an aminoglycoside) for active TB.

-pyrazinamideNo US brand name|
+|No US brand name|